 10.2 Subcontractors.
 Provider may use qualified subcontractors/affiliates and remains responsible for their performance and confidentiality.

 11.2 Cancellation.
-Either party may cancel effective at the end of the then-current monthly term via platform cancellation or written notice.
+Either party may cancel effective at the end of the then-current term (monthly, quarterly, or as specified in the Order Form) via platform cancellation or written notice.
+Cancellation is effective only at the end of the then-current term, not mid-term.

 11.3 For Cause.
 Either party may terminate immediately for material breach not cured within thirty (30) days of written notice.